-Disability pension: Must be assessed with at least a 66.7% permanent loss of earning capacity and have at least five years of coverage, including at least six months of contributions in the last 12 months before the disability began.
+Disability pension: Must be younger than the normal retirement age, be assessed with at least a 66.7% permanent loss of earning capacity, and have at least five years of coverage, including at least six months of contributions in the last 12 months before the disability began.
 There is no qualifying period if the disability is the result of a nonoccupational accident.